Last Updated on

 Do you recognize this pattern in your circle of friends – or maybe in yourself?

-We all know what saving is.
-Putting something aside for later use.
+We all know what saving is—putting something aside for later use.
 Saving is what enabled us to work 15 hours a day when we roamed the savannah because we stored the meats and fruits.
-It enabled us to live in cities by having access to surplus resources.
+It helped us to live in cities by having access to surplus resources.
 It is at the heart of what capitalism is (saving capital to invest it in other ventures).

 Savings is creating surplus resources for later consumption

 Today resources mean money.
 We can buy most resources for cash.
 Our society is built on saving.
 On a general level, we have massive storages of almost everything, from surplus food to oil to shelves filled with the newest electronic gadget.
 On a personal level, it looks grim, however.
 Only 50% of Americans can come up with $2000 if asked to according to NPR.
 A survey from 2107 showed that only 41% of Americans could find $500 to $1000 to cover an unplanned expense.
 That’s pretty dismal stats if saving is the most important thing you can do!